-It is the policy of the Town of West Newbury that all employees work under the 1.

-Accidents which injure people, damage machinery or equipment, destroy materials and property cause needless suffering, inconvenience and expense.

-Employees are the Town's most important asset, and their safety is the Town's greatest responsibility.

-2. Every employee is responsible for making job safety a part of his or her daily concern.
-Employees shall observe rules of conduct and safety, and shall use any and all safety equipment that is provided in a proper manner.

-3. Department heads are responsible for thoroughly investigating all accidents and for reporting the results of their investigation on forms that are available from the office of the Board of Selectmen.
-In completing the investigation, emphasis shall be placed on determining the condition or other factors responsible for each and every incident.

-4. The Safety Coordinator has been designated and is responsible for ensuring that department heads and supervisory personnel carry out their duties in the area of loss control.
+- 1. It is the policy of the Town of West Newbury that all employees work under the safest possible conditions in each department.
+To this end, every reasonable effort will be made to provide and maintain a safe and healthy work environment, safe equipment, proper materials and to establish and require safe work practices at all times. - Accidents which injure people, damage machinery or equipment, destroy materials and property cause needless suffering, inconvenience and expense. - Employees are the Town's most important asset, and their safety is the Town's greatest responsibility. - 2.
+Every employee is responsible for making job safety a part of his or her daily concern.
+Employees shall observe rules of conduct and safety and shall use any and all safety equipment that is provided in a proper manner. - 3.
+Department heads are responsible for thoroughly investigating all accidents and for reporting the results of their investigation on forms that are available from the office of the Board of Selectmen.
+In completing the investigation, emphasis shall be placed on determining the condition or other factors responsible for each and every incident. - 4.
+The Safety Coordinator has been designated and is responsible for ensuring that department heads and supervisory personnel carry out their duties in the area of loss control.

-Adopted: August 23, 1999

-Town of West Newbury Personnel Policies